Why Poodles make good family pets?

 10. How long have you been breeding?
 A little over 30 yrs.

 12. Do you Show, any events or activities?
 Yes I show in AKC confirmation classes and have many Champions.
-My dogs are do therapy dog work in hospitals and retirement facilities.
-None my own personal dogs but many of my puppies have gone on to compete in obedience and agility trials.
+My dogs do therapy dog work in hospitals, etc. None my own personal dogs but many of my puppies have gone on to compete in obedience and agility trials.
 I even have some miniature poodles that can out hunt a Labrador Retriever.

 13. Do you breed more than one breed?
-Yes I also breed Yorkshire Terriers.
+I only breed Poodles.

 14. Are all shots up to date when puppies are sold?
 Yes my puppies are current on vaccinations and worming.